Newport, Rhode Island - Jim Flynn's BestWeekends

 Brunch

 In the colder months, go to the White Horse Tavern , the oldest tavern in the country for a fantastic a la carte brunch.
 Roaring fires, cozy rooms and a ghost or two.
 Sun.
-11am-2pm.
+11am-3:30pm.
 Ask for Table #10.
-Boat House.
-On the water.
-Called “One of the Best 100 Al Fresco” Restaurants in America by Open Table.
+An elegant alternative is the Conservatory at The Vanderbilt overlooking the resort’s lush gardens.
+Caleb & Broad.
+Start with the “Breakfast of Champions” featuring a mini broadway bloody, coffee cocktail and mimosa.
+Clarke Cook House, located on Bannister’s Wharf overlooking Newport Harbor is our favorite all-around restaurant for any meal and cocktails.

 Lunch

 22 Bowens, is good anytime.
 Excellent lunch menu served harborside.
 Raw bar.
 Good wine selection.
 Brick Alley Pub below, the Mooring on Sayer’s Wharf.
 Perfect waterfront location, awesome wine list and wonderful lunches with a seafood bent (think Lobster Roll!), @the Deck is hidden away on Waites Wharf, but is a local favorite.
 Sit outside on the deck and enjoy the weather and the water.
 White Horse Tavern.
 History, maybe a ghost or two.
 Wonderful setting.
 Fireplaces.
-Try the Lobster Mac & Cheese.
-Cafe Zelda, on Thames.
-Great salads, a local favorite.
 Boat House.
 On the water.
 Called “One of the Best 100 Al Fresco” Restaurants in America by Open Table.

 Burger